 Announcement of this defense must be made at least two weeks before the scheduled defense via departmental postings, and committee members must be given at least two weeks to review the draft: - a.
-Thesis students must bring the "Thesis/Dissertation Oral Defense Results" form to the thesis defense (download from Graduate College website). - b.
+Thesis students should submit online "Thesis/Dissertation Oral Defense Results" form for their committee to complete after the defense. - b.
 Creative component students must bring the "Creative Component Final Defense Results" form to the creative component defense (see Appendix). - c.
-The committee chair will deliver the "Thesis/Dissertation Oral Defense Results" form to the Graduate College immediately following conclusion of the examination.
-The advisor (not the student) returns the completed form to Graduate College after the exam is finished.
 The creative component completion form is filed with the department only (Coordinator of Graduate Studies). - 13.
 Submission of Final Copies.
 Students usually have revisions to complete on their research projects, especially theses, after the Final Oral Examination.
 Students must be aware that such revisions, even in the event of a successful defense, may be extensive and time-consuming.
 Scheduling defenses on or near the Graduate College deadline may not leave sufficient time to complete final revisions before the Graduate College deadline for submitting the final thesis draft. - a.
 Theses: Committee members do not sign the final title page until all required changes to the thesis have been made and approved.
-Students file the final thesis online with the Graduate College and a submit paper copy of the signature page to the Graduate College. - b.
+Students file the final thesis online with the Graduate College and access the signature page online to send electronically for committee signatures.
+When all signatures are completed, students must submit the signature page with their thesis online to the Graduate College. - b.
 Creative Components: Copies of the final product for the creative component must be filed with the departmental office for archiving and/or display.
 Students who do not provide a copy of their creative components will not be cleared for graduation by the Coordinator of Graduate Studies.